mobify/mobify-code-style/css/sass-best-practices/readme.md

 3. Global Direct Comments

-Global Direct Comments are used in the same way as normal Direct Comments with one crucial difference: these are declared once at the top of the file and can be used through any section!
+Global Direct Comments are used in the same way as normal Direct Comments with one crucial difference: these are declared once at the top of the file and can be used in any section!

 So Note A will always refer to the same note.